FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Related Work

 \subsection{Pruning in Federated Learning}

-The transmission of large and redundant model weights poses a major bottleneck in distributed learning systems \cite{fl_challenge}.
-To address this issue, model compression and sparsification techniques have emerged as effective strategies for reducing communication overhead among nodes.
-Unlike gradient sparsification \cite{gradient}, reducing the overall model size is particularly critical in federated learning (FL), as it simultaneously minimizes communication costs, lowers storage requirements, and decreases inference latency, thereby improving the practicality of FL in distributed knowledge systems.
-To date, model compression techniques such as weight pruning, quantization, low-rank factorization, transferred convolutional filters, and knowledge distillation \cite{kn_distill} have been predominantly explored in centralized learning.
-Among these, this work focuses specifically on weight pruning.
+The transmission of large and redundant model parameters poses a major bottleneck in distributed learning systems \cite{fl_challenge}.
+To address this issue, model compression and sparsification techniques have been widely investigated to reduce communication overhead among distributed nodes.
+Compared with gradient sparsification \cite{gradient}, reducing the model size is particularly important in federated learning (FL), as it can simultaneously decrease communication cost, storage demand, and inference latency, thereby improving the practicality of FL on resource-constrained devices.
+Existing model compression techniques, including weight pruning, quantization, low-rank factorization, transferred convolutional filters, and knowledge distillation \cite{kn_distill}, have been extensively studied in centralized learning.
+In this work, we focus on weight pruning for communication-efficient FL.